Get Started

 • Chase: Perhaps the biggest splash in cash back news all year, Chase unveiled the Pay Yourself Back feature for Chase Sapphire Preferred and Chase Sapphire Reserve cardholders.
 While Ultimate Rewards points are normally worth 1 cent per point for cash redemption, CSP and CSR cardholders obtain a 25% and 50% bonus on redemptions for certain spending.
 The categories are grocery stores, home improvement stores, and dining through the end of this month.
 There are expectations/hopes that this program will continue beyond September.
 As I have been cashing out all of my Ultimate Rewards at the 1 cpp rate for years, upgrading to the Chase Sapphire Reserve for a 1.5 cpp cashout rate was a no-brainer for me.

-• Amex: Schwab Platinum Amex cardholders can effectively cash out Membership Rewards points for 1.25 cpp.
+• Amex: Schwab Platinum Amex cardholders can effectively cash out Membership Rewards points for 1.10 cpp (with a cap).
 This has been a solid, reliable redemption option for years.

 • Citi: Premier and Prestige cardholders can cash out ThankYou points for 1 cpp via a few different methods.
 If those cardholders also have the Rewards+ card, they can effectively redeem at 1.1 cpp thanks to the 10% points back feature of the Rewards+ card (up to 100k ThankYou points redeemed annually).